-Retail franchising is the method of opening a single store based on the name, branding, trademark, and products of an existing business.
-Some well-known examples include McDonald’s, Dollarama, PetMobile, and Flip Flop Shops.
-These businesses are all around us and are often the brands we shop at and trust the most.
+Retail franchising is the method of opening a single store under the umbrella of an established name, branding, trademark, and product line.
+Franchise businesses are all around us and are often the brands we shop at and trust the most.

 Compared to starting a sole proprietorship, opening a franchise comes with a different set of rules, expectations, and skills.
-But here, we’ll explain how retail franchises work, explore some pros and cons of operating this type of retail business, and provide some basic steps to getting started.
+In this guide, we’ll explain how retail franchises work, explore some pros and cons of operating this type of retail business, and provide some basic steps to getting started.

 In terms of entrepreneurship, franchising is the opportunity to work for yourself but not by yourself.